Dera, Ethiopia

 Dera (or Dheeraa) is a town in southeastern Ethiopia.
 Located in the Arsi Zone of the Oromia Region, this town has a latitude and longitude of 08°20′N 39°19′E. It is the administrative center of Dodotana Sire woreda.

 By the late 1960s, Dera was provided with electricity from a dam on the Awash River.
 In October 1969, Emperor Haile Selassie inaugurated a water supply system for the town built at a cost of Birr 170,000.
 The system drew water from the Awash II dam 10 kilometers away.
 A weekly market is held on Mondays, where grain and livestock can be bought and sold.
 According to the Oromia Regional government, this town is currently supplied with electricity 24 hours a day, and has telephone service.
 Construction on the 99 kilometer road between Chole and Dera was completed and opened for traffic 15 August 2009, at a cost of over 146 million Birr.
-The Ethiopian Roads Authority reported that the new road would reduce the distance between the two towns by ahalf.
+The Ethiopian Roads Authority reported that the new road would reduce the distance between the two towns by a half.

 On 17 May 1974, an official in Dera had a dispute with local farmers regarding land 7 kilometers away.
 The official returned with some city men and two police, and a fight with the locals ensued, in which two of the farmers and one of the police were killed.
 The local police at Asella wanted to occupy the site of the fight and place the inhabitants under military rule.
 The Governor General of Arsi Province refused to allow them to do this, but was himself soon arrested and removed.